StructuralAnalysisFormat/documentation/README.md

-# documentation
+# shared documentation
-Source for shared articles, tables and publish paths
+Source for shared articles, tables and publish paths between dev and master